enmata/cmpsite/README.md

 ## CMP Site
 ### Abstract
-This document tries to explain the application workflow, set up and configuration of Cmpsite is a python application based on django restapi framework, running Docker containers on kubernetes.
+This document tries to explain the application workflow, set up and configuration of cmpsite.

+Cmpsite is a python application based on django restapi framework, running Docker containers on kubernetes.
 The workflow is splitted on an initial InitContainer (cmpsite-init, initalizing the app), then a main container (cmpite-run, running the django server) and also a sidecar container forwarding logs (sidecar-fluentd, a fluentd standard image sharing logs volume).

 ### Assumptions and requirements